-If you want to run UFT in a minimized RDP session, and you are using an RDP 6.0 or later client, enable this by setting a registry value on the computer that is running the Remote Desktop session
+If you are using an RDP client version 6.0 or later and want to run UFT in a minimized RDP session, you must first update a registry value on your local computer (the machine running the Remote Desktop client).

 32-bit operating systems <HKEY_CURRENT_USER or HKEY_LOCAL_MACHINE>\Software\Microsoft\Terminal Server Client 64-bit operating systems <HKEY_CURRENT_USER>\Software\Wow6432Node\Microsoft\Terminal Server Client

 If the key does not yet exist, create it, and give it a DWORD value type.

 Set the data for this value to 2.

 If you are already running a remote session, restart the session for this setting to take effect.